uiceds/project-triples/manuscript.md

 # Decision Tree Analysis

 This section is dedicated to decision tree analysis.
 Because the dependent variable is not categorical, the DecisionTreeRegressor from scikit-learn was employed.
 After the first decision tree was created, using the original dataset (with Duration_hours and Duration_min combined into a single variable Total_Duration), the $R^2$ value was 0.999977.
-This value seemed suspuciously perfect.
+This value seemed suspuciously close to perfect.
 The effect of the high correlation value can also be seen in the figure below, which is a plot of the actual vs predicted value, and as can be seen the predicted values fall almost perfectly along the actual values.
+This is also evidenced by the very small RMSE value, 0.3913489.

 <p align="center">
   <img src="images/Actual_Predicted_Vals_Original_Data.png" alt="Actual vs predicted values for the original dataset" width="600px">
   <br>
-  <strong>Figure 7:</strong> Correlation matrix created using the original dataset.
+  <strong>Figure 7:</strong> Actual vs predicted values for the original datatset
 </p>

 To understand the origins of this $R^2$ value, firstly, a correlation plot was created.
 The first correlation plot is seen below in Figure 8: